dimaryaz/jdmtool/README.md

 ### Read the metadata (should contain the cycle and the service ID):

+JDM seems to only write it to 16MB cards.
+Not clear if it's actually used for anything.

 ```
 $ jdmtool read-metadata
 Found device: Bus 001 Device 045: ID 0e39:1250